pfheatwole/thesis/meta/discussion.rst

 Introduction
 ============

-* The question isn't "*can you* determine the wind in a paragliding track?", but "*how precisely can you* ...?"
+* The question isn't "*can you* estimate the wind from a paragliding track?", but "*how precisely can you* ...?"

 * One likely complaint is the inaccuracy of GPS data, so I should confront